-The Supervising Scientist Division (SSD) operates an integrated chemical (including radiological), physical and biological monitoring program to ensure protection of the aquatic ecosystems of the Alligator Rivers Region (ARR) from the impact of uranium mines in the region.
-The Ranger Mine, operated by Energy Resources of Australia Ltd, is the only operating mine in the region, with the nearby Jabiluka site having been largely rehabilitated and in long-term care and maintenance.
-Consequently, the Ranger Mine is the current focus of SSD's monitoring effort.
-The monitoring conducted by SSD is an independent assurance program, which complements the compliance water chemistry monitoring program carried out by the mining company (Energy Resources of Australia Ltd) and the check monitoring carried out by the NT government regulator (Department of Mines and Energy).
+The Supervising Scientist Branch (SSB) operates an integrated chemical (including radiological), physical and biological monitoring program to ensure protection of the aquatic ecosystems of the Alligator Rivers Region (ARR) from the operation of uranium mines in the region.
+The Ranger Mine, operated by Energy Resources of Australia Ltd, is the only operating mine in the region, whilst the nearby Jabiluka site has been largely rehabilitated and is in long term care and maintenance.
+Consequently the Ranger Mine is the current focus of SSB's monitoring effort.
+The monitoring conducted by SSB is an independent assurance program, which complements the compliance water chemistry monitoring program carried out by the mining company (Ranger Mine, Energy Resources of Australia Ltd) and the check monitoring carried out by the NT government regulator (Department of Mines and Energy).